Embassy of China, Tokyo: U.S. democracy tweet incident

 As part of his 2021 State of the Union address, US President Joe Biden emphasized the superiority of democracy and called the Chinese President an authoritarian.
 A day after the event, the embassy posted a Tweet with an image that featured a grim reaper dressed in imitation of the American flag holding a bloody scythe with a Jewish Star of David in the middle and a caption that read "If the United States brings 'democracy', that's how it will be."
 The tweet triggered criticism from Japanese users and was deleted after the embassy received complaints from Israeli officials.

+Intrusion incident

+On 24 March 2026, a person who claimed to be an active officer of Japan Self-Defence Forces forcibly entered the Chinese embassy in Tokyo, who threatened to "kill Chinese diplomatic personnel in the name of god".
+The spokesman for the Chinese foreign ministry Lin Jian stated that "China is deeply shocked by this incident and has lodged a strong protest with Japan".

+The suspect was later arrested and identified as Kodai Murata (Japanese: 村田晃大), a member of the Japan Ground Self-Defense Force from Ebino Garrison in Miyazaki Prefecture.
+He was formally arrested for having a knife with a length of 18 centimeters when he broke into the embassy.